-The following Immigration guidance note Produced in partnership with Helen Smith of North Star Law provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Helen Smith provides comprehensive and up to date legal information covering:

 This category provides a route of entry and stay in the UK for:

-individuals who will be the sole UK representative of an overseas business which seeks to establish and operate a registered branch or wholly-owned subsidiary in the UK, and
+individuals who will be the sole UK representative of an active and trading overseas business which seeks to establish and operate a registered branch or wholly-owned subsidiary in the UK, and

 media employees of overseas newspapers, news agencies or broadcasting organisations who are being posted by their overseas employer on a long-term UK posting